Sohel-786/LMS/README.md

     - Create and edit profile
     - View courses and lectures of courses (after subscribtion)
     - Change and reset password
-    - Can fill Contact us form
+    - Can fill Contact us form and will receive confirmation email

 **Admin**